 - Targeted drugs – Everolimus, sunitinib, and lutetium may be used to target and destroy the cancerous cells, and are particularly suitable for patients where the cancer has spread, or the tumour could not be fully removed surgically.

 Your treatment for a neuroendocrine tumour will be provided by a multidisciplinary team of medical professionals, including an oncologist, specialist nurse, endocrinologist, radiologist, and surgeon (amongst others).
 They are required to work together to ensure that you receive the necessary treatment to provide you with the best possible prognosis.
-Any failure of a member of the team to uphold their duty of care to you could constitute medical negligence, and if your condition has worsened as a result, you may be entitled to make a claim for compensation.
+Any failure of a member of the team to uphold their duty of care to you could constitute medical negligence, and if your condition has worsened as a result, you may be entitled to make a medical negligence compensation claim.

 It is not known exactly what causes a NET to form, however there are a number of factors that may increase the likelihood of a person developing this type of rare cancer, including: